January 27, 2020

 Hammond Harkins Galleries

-Hammond Harkins Galleries will feature Big Works, a group exhibition featuring Laura Alexander, Dennison Griffith, Alteronce Gumby, Paul Hamilton, Andrew Hendrixson, Andrea Myers, Aminah Robinson, and Melissa Vogley Woods.
-This exhibition will be on view January 18 through March 3.
+Hammond Harkins Galleries will exhibit a diverse collection of works by artists, including Laura Alexander, Elizabeth Gerdeman, Dennison Griffith, Paul Hamilton, Andrew Hendrixson, Janice Lessman-Moss, Stephanie Lüning, Andrea Myers, Aminah Robinson, Karen Snouffer, Carol Stewart, Melissa Vogley Woods, and Erin Wozniak.
+This show will be on display through March 13.

 Marcia Evans Gallery